intel/player-ffmpeg-yami/README.md

 At 2016/6/8, we relicense libyami from LGPL to Apache V2.
 You need passing --enable-version3 to ffmpeg and dynamic link libyami to make license compatible.
 You can refer to http://ffmpeg.org/general.html#OpenCORE_002c-VisualOn_002c-and-Fraunhofer-libraries for details.
 You can use old LGPL licensed libyami at https://github.com/01org/libyami/tree/master.
 But we freezed it as 0.3.2.

+###deprecated
+We abandon this project since we have a better replacement.
+Please use https://github.com/01org/ffmpeg_libyami for ffmpeg integration.